Fast, accurate Real Estate Transfer Tax Calculators

 When a property changes hands in California, a documentary transfer tax — commonly called the DTT — is due before the deed can be recorded.
 The concept is simple enough, but the actual math is surprisingly layered: a state-authorized county base rate, optional city surcharges that can run into the …

-Los Angeles Transfer Tax Calculator
+Los Angeles County Transfer Tax

 Selling or buying real estate in Los Angeles means navigating at least three layers of transfer tax: a City of Los Angeles base tax, a County tax, and a State tax — and if your property is worth more than $5.3 million, a fourth layer called Measure ULA.
 This guide …